Hawk453/Rectifier_AC_to_DC/README.md

 ## Usage

 1. Provide an AC input signal to the "Signal In" BNC connector (`J1`).
-2. Use the slide switch (`SW1`) to select the desired filter capacitance:
+2. Use both the slide switches simultaneously (`SW1` and `SW2`) to select the desired filter capacitance:
     -   **Up Position**: 100uF (`C1`)
     -   **Down Position**: 1000uF (`C2`)
 3. Observe the smoothed DC output from the "Signal Out" BNC connector (`J2`).